syncfusion-content/javascript-docs/js/PivotChart/Legend.md

 ## Legend Visibility

-You can enable or disable legend using the [`visible`](/api/js/ejchart#members:legend-visible) property inside the [`legend`](/api/js/ejchart#members:legend) object.
-By default, legend is enabled in PivotChart.
+You can enable or disable legend using the [`visible`](/api/js/ejchart#members:legend) property inside the [`legend`](/api/js/ejchart#members:legend) object.
+By default, legend is enabled in pivot chart.

-N> By default, the legend is visible in PivotChart.
+N> By default, the legend is visible in pivot chart.

 {% highlight javascript %}